Hollaback Girl: Composition and musical style

-"Hollaback Girl" is a hip-hop song that draws influence from 1980s hip-hop and dance music.
-It is a moderately fast song (with a tempo of 110 beats per minute) and it is played in the key of D minor.
+"Hollaback Girl" is a pop, hip-hop and post-R&B song, that draws influence from 1980s hip-hop and dance music.
+A moderately fast song, with a tempo of 110 beats per minute, it is played in the key of D minor.
 Like the majority of pop music, it is set in common time.
 The main chord pattern of the song alternates between B major and D♯ minor triads.
 Most of the harmonic content of the song revolves around a two-chord alternation which music theorists may regard as an L (leading tone) transformation, in which the root of the major chord is lowered by a half-step to form a second inversion minor chord on the third scale degree, a slight tonicization of B major, but resolving back to D minor by having the same A, a perfect fourth down from D. This stepwise motion between B and A♯ highlights this chord change.

 The song is in verse-chorus form with a bridge before the fourth and last chorus.
 The song features sparse instrumentation, primarily a minimal beat produced by drum machine.
 A guitar plays the song's riff, a six-note pattern as Stefani repeats "this my shit" during the chorus, and a brass section joins during the second chorus.
 In part because of its cheerleading motif, it drew comparisons to Toni Basil's 1982 song "Mickey".